Only 1 left in stock

-These sticky-leaved plants are special to me because they are one of the first to win my heart over into the world of rare succulents!
-They are a native of the small Canary Islands.
+These little trees are special to me because they were one of the first to win my heart over into the world of rare succulents!
+They are a native of the Canary Islands.
+They grow slowly, forming tall woody branches that look like trees.
+Leaves are slightly sticky.
+They grow long smooth bare stems to give them a tree-like appearance.
+Sunlight will bring out the red streaks on their slightly sticky leaves.